 You can also click “Save As Document” to add the handout to the patient’s chart and share it through the patient portal.

-Default Category: You can set a default document category for patient education that will auto populate the Edit Tags window.
+Set a New Default Category: You can set a default document category for patient education that will auto populate the Edit Tags window.
 You can find this in the Patient Education tab of the Document Administration tool in the Tools menu.

 Access Other AAP Resources Through the Patient Education Tool